Baks3/DiceRoll/README.md

 2. In case of a lucky roll, the extra roll points are also added.

-3. In case of an unlucky roll, 1 point is deducted from the player's score.
+3. In case of an unlucky roll, 1 point is deducted from the player's score if it above 0.

 ## Installation